Best Air Purifiers for Allergies (2026)

 Affiliate Disclosure: CleanAirCritic earns commissions from qualifying purchases through affiliate links on this page.
 This does not influence our rankings or reviews.
 All opinions are our own.
 Learn more

 If you have allergies, the air inside your home is likely making them worse.
 Dust mites thrive in bedding and upholstery.
 Pet dander lingers for months after an animal leaves a room.
 Mold spores circulate through HVAC systems.
+(For a deeper look at how each of these triggers works, see our guide to common allergens and air purifiers.)
 And every spring, pollen infiltrates through open doors, windows, and even on your clothing.
+(If allergy season is approaching, our allergy season prep guide covers timing, placement, and room-by-room strategy.)

 We evaluated the top-selling purifiers specifically for allergy performance, prioritizing CADR dust/pollen ratings, True HEPA certification, sensor accuracy, and real-world usability during allergy season.
 Here are the best options for 2026.